 Give your visitor exactly what their looking for when they choose your website from a search result.
 To create the perfect match between your business and visitor, optimize your site correctly to appear in front of an audience looking for what you offer.
 You can’t effectively optimize your website without clearly establishing search intent.
 Keyword research and strategy will accurately align your content with search intent.
 It is the sole reason your website will show up in related searches to your product or service.
 Improve the user experience of your website by optimizing it to show up for search terms that specifically describe your offerings in order to adequately satisfy the search intent of a user.

 #2-Increase your pages load time

 The goal is speed and the reward is improved user experience.
-Google has been on us for years about getting ready for mobile and since the mobile-first index, we have seen more emphasis shift on the time it takes for a page to load.
+Google has been on SEO specialists for years about getting ready for mobile and since the mobile-first index, we have seen more emphasis shift on the time it takes for a page to load.
 If the user experience is the primary goal we need to maintain a fast load time and keep page speed a priority.
 It’s impossible to fix all of the items that tend to slow a page down in one sitting, but by dedicating plugins and using content delivery networks you can drastically improve your page speed.

 #3-Make your site fit in all screen sizes

 Google indexes the mobile version of your website first as of mid-2018.
 Your site should be made for mobile and be fully responsive to different screen sizes.
 The desktop version of a website on a cell phone is an annoying layout to navigate through.
 Although the content is usually shrunk down to fit smaller screen sizes, the user has to scroll sideways in order to see the content and the text is so small that you need a magnifying glass so you’re continuously zooming in and out to read and navigate through the site.
 Websites that only exist in desktop versions will soon be excluded from Google’s’ search index.

 #4-Brush up on your formatting